-It is likely that continued outperformance from commodity-related sectors will prove to be a headwind to relative performance given the scale of those sectors within the UK equity market and the challenge of gaining exposure, given the Company's focus on both higher quality companies and sustainability.
-Against this very complex backdrop, the Investment Manager's focus on investing in companies with pricing power, strong balance sheets and with greater exposure to structural rather than cyclical growth should offer greater resilience in both capital and income generation.
-The Company's track record over the past five years adopting this strategy is very creditable.
+That all said, inflation remains high and the impact of the significant tightening in monetary policy has arguably yet to be fully felt in the real economy.
+Yield curve inversion tends to be a precursor to a recession and it is likely still too early to signal that we will avoid an outright economic contraction.
+In such an environment, we think it is important to maintain a relatively well balanced portfolio.
+Against a challenging backdrop, the Investment Manager's focus on investing in companies with pricing power, strong balance sheets and with greater exposure to structural, rather than cyclical, growth should offer greater resilience in both capital and income generation.
+The Company's track record over the past five years adopting this strategy remains creditable.

-We cannot predict when a semblance of normality will return to markets and economies, but the Board is confident that the Company is well-positioned to deliver relative total return outperformance over the medium and long term which, combined with the portfolio's income growth potential, should enable the Company's shares to continue to trade close to NAV.
+The Board is confident that the Company is wellpositioned to deliver relative total return outperformance over the medium and long term.
+This, combined with the ambition to grow the dividend in real terms over the medium term, should enable the Company's shares to continue to trade close to NAV and return to real growth in dividend distributions.

-David Barron Chairman 6 April 2022
+David Barron Chairman 5 April 2023